YinJC/uk-tex-faq/FAQ-inst-tds-zip.md

----
-layout: page
-title: Installing using ready-built ZIP files
+# Installing using ready-built ZIP files
----